saahil-mehta/saahil-mehta.github.io/docs/experience.md

 # Experience

-I look after data platforms the way slightly eccentric grandmothers guard cookie recipes: strict rules, secret tweaks, backups hidden everywhere.
+I manage data platforms with an uncompromising focus on stability, security, and governance.
+My approach relies on strict standards and robust backup strategies.

 <hr class="section-break" />